Volume forms on moduli spaces of d-differentials: Delaunay triangulation

 \section{Delaunay triangulation}

 In this section we review some basic properties of the Delaunay triangulation of flat surfaces.
 Our main reference on the matter is \cite[Sect.
 4 and 5]{MS91} (see also \cite{Th98}).
 Let $M$ be a flat surface with conical singularities and $\Sig$ a finite subset of $M$ which contains all the singularities.
 Let us denote by $\dd$ the distance induced by the flat metric on $M$.

-We first describe the decomposition of $M$ into {\em Voronoi cells}.
-The $2$-dimensional Voronoi cells of the pair $(M,\Sig)$ are connected components of the set of points in $M$ which have a unique length-minimizing path to $\Sig$.
+We first describe the decomposition of $M$ into {\em Voronoi cells}. \begin{Definition} The $2$-dimensional Voronoi cells of the pair $(M,\Sig)$ are connected components of the set of points in $M$ which have a unique length-minimizing path to $\Sig$.
 The $1$-dimensional Voronoi cells are connected components of the set of points that have exactly two length-minimizing paths to $\Sig$.
-Finally, the $0$-dimensional Voronoi cells are the points which have at least three length minimizing paths to $\Sig$.

-The Voronoi $0$-cells are isolated points in $M$, in particular they are finite.
+Finally, the $0$-dimensional Voronoi cells are the points which have at least three length minimizing paths to $\Sig$. \end{Definition} The Voronoi $0$-cells are isolated points in $M$, in particular they are finite.
 The Voronoi $1$-cells are geodesic segments with endpoints being $0$-cells.
 The $2$-cells are open domains bounded by the union of some $1$-cells and $0$-cells, each $2$-cell contains a unique point in $\Sig$.

 The {\em Delaunay decomposition} is the dual of the Voronoi decomposition, which is defined as follows.
 For any Voronoi $0$-cell $s \in M$, let $\dd_s=\dd(s,\Sig)$.
 There is a map $\phi_s: D(0,\dd_s) \ra M$, where $D(0,\dd_s)$ is the disc of radius $\dd_s$ centered at $0$ in the plane, which satisfies \begin{itemize} \item $\phi_s$ is locally isometric,